yash-sharma1/docs-site/docs/list.md

 ## List Transaction

-As mentioned before, if you wan to list a trading pair, you have to create a proposal first and deposit enough BNB (for now is 2000BNB), then you should wait for voting result of validators (so far is two weeks).
+As mentioned before, if you wan to list a trading pair, you have to create a proposal first and deposit enough BNB, then you should wait for voting result of validators (so far is two weeks).

 But to prevent abuse, if your proposal is rejected by validators, all of your deposit will be distributed to validators.
 So please make sure you are creating **reasonable** proposals, and you are encouraged to talk with